 - Younger Than They Look: He is technically 16 in the Android/Cell saga.
 It makes his tendency to think attack names so such sense as he acts like a teenager trying to think up cool attack names.

 The son of Vegeta and Bulma, this version of Trunks comes from a future that was turned into a Fist of the North Star-esque wasteland as a result of Dr. Gero's androids.
 Being a skilled fighter and the former student of Son Gohan in his own timeline, Trunks does everything he can to help the Z Fighters in their fights against the androids and later Cell, all the while hoping to gain the approval of his estranged father in the present timeline.
 Often mistaken for a girl due to his pretty face and girly name.

-- Adaptation Personality Change: The only major character to really avert this - He's more or less the same as he was with Z, with the humor of his character mostly coming from how wildly this contrasts him with everyone else.
+- Adaptation Personality Change: The only major character to really avert this - With the exception of being more socially awkward, he's more or less the same as he was with Z, with the humor of his character mostly coming from how wildly this contrasts him with everyone else.

 - Adaptational Dumbass: It's subtle, but much more emphasis is put on this Trunks' lack of understanding of time travel.
 In canon he figured out on his own that alternate timeline was the reason how Cell could be there, while Abridged Trunks has to have it spelled out to him by Cell himself.

 - Adorkable: Badass, but adorkable nevertheless.
 He gets hilariously awkward when meeting Goku.